MJPeppersdev/Meeku/README.md

 # Customization

-On VS Code 1.12+ you are able to customize the colors to liking, overriding the provided by this theme.
+On VS Code 1.12+ you are able to customize the colors to your liking, overriding those provided by this theme.
 More info [here](https://code.visualstudio.com/docs/getstarted/theme-color-reference)

 **Enjoy!**